 Solution stirring.

 On the next day, purify the solution using 3 cycles of centrifugation [1] and filtration with a molecular weight cutoff of 3 kilodaltons [2].
 Then, add thiol-terminated polyethylene glycol to the solution [3], adjust the pH to between 7 and 7.5, and stir the mixture overnight to obtain nanocluster one [4].
 Authors: Is it ok to say “nanocluster one”, or would you prefer the Voiceover to just say “one”?
+Yes, it is ok to say “nanocluster one”.

 Talent putting the solution in the centrifuge and closing the lid.
 Videographer: Obtain multiple reusable takes of this shot because it will be reused in 3.3.2.